 I gave up and went back to the police officers.
 They had let the girl go (“no tenia nada”), but were threatening the kid and smacking him hard with closed fists on the back of his head.

-In the end, I was left with a national ID card and nothing else, not even enough money to take a taxi to the embassy.
+In the end, I was left with his national ID card and nothing else, not even enough money to take a taxi to the embassy.
 I waited with the police sergeant for two hours, first with optimism, then with resigned realism.
-Of course the kid wouldn’t come back.
-How did he know the police wouldn’t arrest him after he handed over the laptop.
+Of course, the kid wouldn’t come back.
+How did he know the police wouldn’t arrest him after he handed over the laptop?
 How did I know that he didn’t strike a deal with the cops?
 I clenched my teeth in anger and defeat as the sergeant told me his favorite cops-and-robbers stories and assured me I was lucky that I didn’t get stabbed.
 He handed me a card with his number written on it.
-“When you come back to Venezuela, you call me up and I can be your personal body guard.
+“When you come back to Venezuela, you call me up and I can be your personal bodyguard.
 It’s the only way for foreigners in this city.”

 I have no idea how late I stayed up that night, staring at the ceiling while the techno of the clubs below reverberated through the walls.
 I had no way of telling the time.
 I had no one to talk to.
 Nothing to email with.
 No pictures to look at, movies to watch, or music to listen to.
 All I had was incessant bass rattling the window panes while I tried to take mental stock of what I lost.

 It was an interesting exercise.
 How do we measure our losses?
 In money?
 In time?
 Frustration?
 Sentimental value?
-My laptop, old school 30 GB iPod, my iPod shuffle, my electronic translator, a few ipod accessories.
-Then there was my wallet, the $100 or so in cash, the credit cards I’d need to cancel and replace.
+My laptop, old-school 30 GB iPod, my iPod shuffle, my electronic translator, and a few iPod accessories.
+Then there was my wallet, the $100 or so in cash, and the credit cards I would need to cancel and replace.
 The hours waiting in line at the DMV.
 But most frustrating was the data I lost.
 It had been two weeks since my last backup.
 Two weeks of working nearly eight hours a day.
 80 hours of work at least.
-The email drafts erased.
-The long essay I had been working on every day, gone.
+The email drafts were erased.
+The long essay I had been working on every day, was gone.

-There is a scene in the highly-recommended movie Secuestro Express when the rich girl explains to one of her kidnappers that she has sympathy for the poor, that she’s a volunteer at a free medical clinic, that she’s always done everything she can for the poor.
+There is a scene in Secuestro Express when the rich girl explains to one of her kidnappers that she has sympathy for the poor, that she’s a volunteer at a free medical clinic, and that she’s always done everything she can for the poor.

 — Yeah, but you’re rich